angelafrancisco/choose-your-own-adventure/README.md

 # Choose Your Own Adventure: Pokemon Trainer!

+Created February 2022.
-My first project using terminal for a "Choose your own adventure" game.
+General Assembly project using terminal for a "Choose your own adventure" game.

 I created a "Choose Your Own Adventure" style game in `app.js`.
 This is a story where the user is frequently asked what the protagonist should do.
 The story progresses based on what the user says should happen.

-**How to Play:**
+## How to Play:

 You are a new Pokemon Trainer who is aspiring to be the best trainer you can be!
 Follow the terminal prompts to:
 - Select your first Pokemon